-The current business strategy has changed, in order to develop human resource in line with current business operations.
-The company needs to adjust plan of training road map continuously to increase the capabilities of human resource and career paths.
+The current business strategy has changed, in order to develop human resources in line with current business operations.
+The company needs to adjust the plan of training road map continuously to increase the capabilities of human resource and career paths.